Blaque: 2013–2019: Torch, change in lineup

 Blaque's intended third album, Torch, featured Missy Elliott, songwriter Linda Perry, and producer Rodney Jerkins.
-The intended single "Blackout" was derided as a "rip-off" of 50 Cent's song "In da Club".
+The intended single "Blackout" was derided as being a "rip-off" of 50 Cent's song "In da Club".

-"I'm Good" appeared on the soundtrack for the 2003 film Honey.

-Torch was scheduled to be released exclusively to iTunes in 2008, nearly five years after its completion by Music World Entertainment, but this was canceled.
+Torch was scheduled to be released exclusively to iTunes in 2008, nearly five years after its completion by Music World Entertainment, but that was canceled.
 It has been confirmed that Mathew Knowles owns the rights to the albums Torch and Blaque Out.
 On May 31, 2019, Blaque released Torch under the label Blaque/The Move Entertainment.